Harry55494/start-page/README.md

 # start page

-A simple start page, built using Svelte
+A simple start page, built using Svelte in under a day